ItsJustMiaouss/reinforced/README.md

 The reinforced blocks are not sensible to the wither, ender dragon, explosions and pistons.
 They also occult the sculk signals like a wool block.

-> This mod is currently being developped.
+> This mod is currently being developed.
 Breaks may occur.

 ### 📷 Screenshot(s) (from the prototype)